Haroldrivail/collectiv-ai-business/README.md

 ### Vision

-By 2030, CollectivAI aims to become a **Sovereign Public AI Network for Europe** –
+By 2030, CollectiVAI aims to become a **Sovereign Public AI Network for Europe** –
 a democratic, transparent and human-centered AI layer that supports citizens,
 institutions and researchers while respecting fundamental rights and European values.

 ### Mission

-CollectivAI’s mission is to:
+CollectiVAI’s mission is to:

 - Strengthen **democracy** and civic participation
 - Stabilise **economy and geopolitics** through better decision support